apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/configuration.en.md

         <logic-column-name>:
           plainColumn: #plaintext column name
           cipherColumn: #ciphertext column name
-          assistedQueryColumn: #AssistedColumns for query，when use ShardingQueryAssistedEncryptor, it can help query encrypted data
+          assistedQueryColumn: #AssistedColumns for query，when use QueryAssistedEncryptAlgorithm, it can help query encrypted data
-          encryptor: #encrypt name
+          encryptStrategyName: #encrypt strategy name
 props:
   query.with.cipher.column: true #Whether use cipherColumn to query or not
 ```